alekseygenerozov/starforge_mult_search/code/README.md

 (3) Move these output files to a separate directory called "halo_masses."

-(4) Use python3 run_batch.py START END FT to identify multiples multiples in the simulation.
+(4) Use python3 run_batch.py START END FT to identify multiples in the simulation.
 START is the starting snapshot, END is the ending snapshot, and FT is the desired ft.
 To analyze all of the snapshots, use python3 run_batch.py 0 -1 FT.
 This will run the script find_multiples_new2.py, and output pickle files for all of the snapshots containing information about the multiples